Middle School Career Exploration

-This is an activity based career development course in which students will develop an understanding of professional communications through exploration of the career clusters.
-Students will explore a variety of career options and activities including formal and informal presentations, resume writing, and job interviewing.
+This is an activity-based career development course in which students will develop an understanding of professional communications through exploration of the career clusters.
+Students will explore a variety of career options and activities, including formal and informal presentations, resume writing, and job interviews.
 Students will exhibit public relations skills, leadership characteristics, knowledge of the global economy, and information technology applications.

 Principles of Information Technology with Career Exploration